unit9/gae-secure-scaffold-python/README.md

 * basic auth

 ## REMEMBER
-* [basic_auth] Update ADMIN_DATA to set login name and password in src/base/constants.py
+* You need create a file envs.sh basing on envs.sh.example to set up (admin login and password) or whitelist.
-* [google_method] You need to uncomment `login: required` in app.yaml.base
-* [google_method] To update email white list add an email to file: src/base/constants.py

 ## Introduction
 ----